-The reports can be quite short - even just a brief paragraph is okay.
+The reports can be quite short - something like two to four paragraphs is about right.
 The point is not to spend a long time articulating something, but rather to actively carry the course concepts around with you and tell us a little something about how well they seem to fit.